 - Securely install the indoor unit on a structure that can sustain its weight.
-If the structure is too weak, the unit may fall causing personal injury, unit and property damage or death. - DO NOT install the indoor unit in the bathroom or laundry room as excessive moisture can short the unit and corrode the wiring.
+If the structure is too weak, the unit may fall and cause personal injury, unit and property damage, or death. - DO NOT install the indoor unit in a bathroom or laundry room as excessive moisture can short the unit and corrode the wiring.

-- Install the indoor and outdoor units, cables and wires at least 1m (3.2') from televisions or radios to prevent static or image distortion.
-Depending on the appliances, a 1m (3.2') distance may not be sufficient. - If the indoor unit is installed on a metal part of the building, it must be electrically grounded.
+- Install the indoor and outdoor units, cables, and wires at least 1 m (3.2') from televisions and radios to prevent static or image distortion.
+Depending on the appliances, a 1 m (3.2') distance may not be sufficient. - If the indoor unit is installed on metal, it must be electrically grounded.